3 Hidden Forts Around Matheran Worth Exploring

 The nearby forts, trekking trails, rocky landscapes, and mountain views gave the place a stronger adventurous feeling than I expected.

+This combination of nature, history, and outdoor exploration gave Matheran a unique character.
 It became more than just a relaxing destination.

 Why These Forts Stayed in My Memory